MarcinKosinski/DSS_AUA_2019/projects/04_aft/README.md

 1. Prove that Cox proportional hazards model is not the best model in this case.
 2. Try adding INST as a cluster variable to the cox model (add + cluster(INST) to the model formula) to verify whether this variable indicate observations' correlation within the institution.
 3. Try running Accelerated Failure Time model.

-0. Remmber to change variables to factors.
+> Remember to change variables to factors.